About the debt collection process

 Talk to a financial counsellor

 If you're feeling overwhelmed with financial decisions, a financial counsellor can help you put a plan in place.
 Financial counsellors are qualified professionals who provide free, independent, and confidential information and advice to people in financial difficulty.
 Visit the National Debt Helpline, opens in new window or call 1800 007 007.
-The helpline is open Monday to Friday from 9:30am to 4:30pm (AEST/AEDT).
+The helpline is open Monday to Friday, 9:30am to 4:30pm (AEST/AEDT).

 Other ways we can help you